januarsyah901/note/dialog-akmal.md

 ### **1. Introduction**

 **HRD:**
-Good morning, Fajar.
+Good morning, mal.
 Thank you for joining us today.
 Could you tell me a little about yourself?

 **Fajar:**
 Good morning.
 Thank you for the opportunity.
 I'm Fajar, a recent graduate in Computer Science.
 I've focused on backend development using Golang and Laravel, building REST APIs, authentication systems, and working with PostgreSQL and Redis.